 3. Improved Regulatory Compliance

 Compliance requirements for certain documents can be quite complex.
-Non-conformance can lead to fines, revoked licenses, and in some cases criminal liability.
+Non-conformance can lead to fines, revoked licenses, and, in some cases, criminal liability.
 Federal and state regulatory regulations such as Sarbanes Oxley and HIPAA mandate strict security and privacy guidelines.
-DMS reduces the risk of non-compliance.
+Document management systems reduce the risk of non-compliance.
 Records retention schedules, for example, can be automated, and new documents can be more easily classified and stored.

 A document management system can be a powerful, time-saving tool.
-Depending on the solution implemented, a DMS can retrieve files by a word or phrase in a document – full text search, or DMS can apply index categories to a document or folder.
+Depending on the solution implemented, a DMS can retrieve files by a word or phrase in a document.
 Easier integration with business applications facilitates access to critical information.
 DMS also gives the opportunity to access documents remotely.
-As long as there is internet connection, documents can be accessed from anywhere.
+As long as there is an internet connection, documents can be accessed anywhere at any time.

 5. Better Collaboration

 The ability to quickly access content and collaborate is greatly simplified with an advanced document management system.
 Documents captured from different sources can be accessed from multiple locations.
 Electronic imaging makes sharing documents over a network via email or the Internet possible.
 DMS provides greater visibility to business processes and can allow for better workflow monitoring.
 Authorized access by external users can be allowed and monitored.
-DMS also offers Version Control which allows for older versions of the same document to be recovered if needed.
-This feature is important if several parties work on the same document and there are changes made to a document that were not authorized or meant to happen.

 6. Better Backup and Disaster Recovery

 Any document management solution should include a data backup and disaster recovery plan.
-With digital archiving as a backup, paper documents are protected from fire and flood and other disasters.
-With a DMS, documents are highly traceable and can be tracked within a range of criteria.
+With digital archiving as a backup, paper documents are protected from fire and flood, and other disasters.
+With a DMS, documents are highly traceable and can be tracked using a range of criteria.
 Document tracking capabilities reduce the likelihood for documents to be lost or misfiled after viewing.

 - Improved client relations